Plant your legacy in Pittsburgh's parks

-We hear this all the time from park-lovers.
-A legacy gift allows you to increase your support for the Pittsburgh Parks Conservancy without impacting your current needs.
+We hear this all the time from park stewards.
+A legacy gift allows you to increase your support for Pittsburgh Parks Conservancy without impacting your current needs.
 These gifts are not hard to make.

 The simplest way to make such a gift is through your will.
-There are many other options, such as making a gift through your IRA or other retirement plan or through life insurance.
-Your gift protects the parks you love for future generations.
+There are also other options, such as making a gift through your IRA plan or life insurance.
+You can protect the parks you love for future generations.
 Please consider the Pittsburgh Parks Conservancy and the parks you love as part of your plans.
-If you don't have a will, we can help you get started.
+If you don't have a will, we can help you get started with some of our resources

 Plan YOUR LONG TERM GIVING